25 Best Universities In Alabama For International Students 2026

 Alabama is surely one of the places you should be considering if you’re looking to study in United States.
 This location has a lot to offer for international students, including world-class universities and exciting student experiences.
 With more than 27 universities and colleges in Alabama, you’ll surely have a wide range of choices.

-Out of 27 universities in Alabama, University of Alabama at Birmingham and Rensselaer Polytechnic Institute are the top-performing schools in Alabama.
+Out of 27 universities in Alabama, Auburn University and Rensselaer Polytechnic Institute are the top-performing schools in Alabama.
 This list covers both public and private institutions in Alabama.

 To help you narrow down your school options, we’ve compiled the best universities in Alabama.
 We based our rankings on academic reputations from reputable sources and the number of international students.
 By doing this, you’ll have an efficient way of comparing your target universities and choose your host university in Alabama.